-So let’s take a more detailed look at what you should know.
+So, let’s take a more detailed look at what you should know.

 The worst time of the year to buy a motorcycle

 During the summer, the seller will have better leverage in negotiating the price because of the higher demand, putting the buyer at a disadvantage.
-More people will be willing to pay the full asking price, and as a result, more motorcycles will be sold at or above their value.
+More people will be willing to pay the total asking price, and as a result, more motorcycles will be sold at or above their value.